e-dant/watcher/README.md

 ```

 2. Modular
-> *Watcher* is **library, a program, or both**.
-If you don't
+> *Watcher* is **either a library, a program, or both**.
+If you
-want to use the library in your project, dont't worry.
-Just
+aren't looking to create something with the library, don't worry.
-build ours and run and you've got yourself a filesystem watcher
+Just build ours and run and you've got yourself a filesystem watcher
 which prints filesystem events as JSON.
 Neat.
 Here's how:
 ```bash
 git clone https://github.com/e-dant/watcher.git && cd watcher